MN LEND Manual

 LTT – REQUIRED | MTT – STRONGLY ENCOURAGED

-NOTE: A full 12-credit graduate Disability Policy and Services certificate is a great option to consider adding to your UMN studies, as your degree program coursework can often stand in for the additional 9 credits to complete the full 12-credit certificate, with taking EPSY 5666 for 3 credits.
+Predoc Fellows who are LTT (UMN-based Masters level and PhD level students) are required to formally register in the 3-credit Disability Policy and Services (EPSY 5666*) during the summer or spring semester.
+Early completion prior to MNLEND year counts as well.
+(Note: The course was once numbered OLPD 5356, but is now numbered EPSY 5666).
+NOTE: A full 12-credit graduate Disability Policy and Services certificate is a great option to consider adding to your UMN studies, as your degree program coursework often stands in for the additional 9 credits to complete the full 12-credit certificate, with taking EPSY 5666 for 3 credits.
 See [**] below for more information.

-• All non-graduate student LTT will fulfill the policy requirement through one of the three options:
+• All Community Fellows who are LTT will fulfill the policy requirement through one of the three options:

-• 1.
-Attend and participate in the EPSY5666* course as an unregistered (non-paying) student with permission from the Instructor, Rebecca Dosch Brown, and complete the course’s Civic Engagement Policy assignment only.
-For the assignment, students will select one current policy priority from the legislative agenda of an organization engaged in routine advocacy that impact the lives of children or adults living with disabilities and educate their legislators about the topic (or they will document attending a hill visit/State Capitol visit); or
+1. MOST COMMUNITY FELLOWS DO THIS: Attend and participate in the EPSY5666* course as an unregistered (non-paying) observer with permission from the Instructor, Rebecca Dosch Brown, and complete the course’s Civic Engagement Policy assignment only.
+You must attend regularly.
+For the assignment, students will select one current policy priority from the legislative agenda of an organization engaged in routine advocacy that impact the lives of children or adults living with disabilities and educate their legislators about the topic (or they will document attending a hill visit/State Capitol visit during LEND and handing legilators a policy breif); or

-• *The Disability Policy and Services Course (EPSY 5666) is offered through the UMN College of Education and Human Development in partnership with the Institute on Community Integration.
+*The Disability Policy and Services Course (EPSY 5666) is offered through the UMN College of Education and Human Development in partnership with the Institute on Community Integration.
 It is a 3-credit graduate level course offered in the spring semester on Thursdays, from 4:40-7:20 p.m., beginning in late January to early May.
 EPSY 5666 is also offered M-F, from 8:30 a.m. – Noon, as a summer semester two-week intensive session in mid-June each year.
 Questions about the course, contact Rebecca Dosch Brown: dosch018@umn.edu.
+To complete the certificate you will need 6 more credits of classes and 3crs of practicum in the field, in addtion to the core class: EPSY 5666, to meet the 12-crdit requirement.

 Self-study